 - Keywords data (SV, CPC, Competition Rate, etc.)

 Tools for competitor analysis help to find out more about the online presence of rival websites.
-Here’s a list of possibilities you can create using DataForSEO’s Competitor API:
+Here’s a list of possibilities you can create using DataForSEO’s Traffic Analytics API:

 - Estimated traffic analysis by countries

 You may collect data yourself, or find a reliable data provider.
 In any case, keep in mind that data is the most critical component of your tool.